 Go to > View pdf of design samples

-Worksight develops brand and identity strategies for a variety of clients, from corporate giants such as Automatic Data Processing (ADP) and Steelcase Furniture, to nonprofits including Purchase College and the Rainforest Foundation US.
+Worksight develops brand and identity strategies for a variety of clients, from corporate giants such as Automatic Data Processing (ADP) and Steelcase Furniture to nonprofits including Purchase College and the Rainforest Foundation US.
 The goal with every project is to communicate with specific audiences; to draw them in through form, and to connect through smart ideas.
-Works produced include a report for the American Friends of Rabin Medical Center, a book design for the commemorative edition of Rachel Carson’s environmental classic The Sea Around Us, and a visual identity for the NYC Alliance Against Sexual Assault.
+Works produced include logos and promotions for the Mount Sinai Hospital System, a book’s cover and interior for famed architect Philip Johnson’s residences The Houses of Philip Johnson, and the visual identity for the NYC Alliance Against Sexual Assault.

 Articles about Worksight include 2+3D (Poland), DesignNET (Korea), Etapes Graphiques (France), Eye (England), ID magazine (USA), and Print (USA), Plus Eighty One (Japan), and Art and Design (Beijing).
 Worksight has also been included in design books: PBC International, Rockport, Rizzoli, and Watson Guptill.
 Worksight has won awards from AIGA, ACD, NY Bookbinders Guild, and Print Magazine.

 About SCOTT W. SANTORO, Principal, Worksight

-Scott W. Santoro is author of Guide to Graphic Design, a 360 page textbook published by Pearson Education 2013.
-Scott has served as a Fulbright judge for the program’s review of student design applications, and for Sappi Paper’s “Ideas that Matter” design grant.
-He was both a symposium presenter and design judge for the Brno International poster biennial (Czech Republic), and design lecturer for the Australian Graphic Design Association’s (AGDA) seven city chapter tour, and most recently (May 2019) a design lecturer and workshop instructor for students in three Chinese cities.
+Scott W. Santoro is the author of Guide to Graphic Design, a 360-page textbook published by Pearson Education.
+Scott has served as a Fulbright judge for the program’s review of student design applications and for Sappi Paper’s “Ideas that Matter” design grant.
+He was a symposium presenter and design judge for the Brno International poster biennial (Czech Republic), international speaker for the annual Australian Graphic Design Association’s (AGDA) seven city chapter tour, and most recently (May 2019) a design lecturer and workshop instructor for students in three Chinese cities.